bekos/php-validation/README.txt

 ## Credits

-* Modifications by Corey Ballou and Chris Gutierrez.
+* Modifications by Corey Ballou, Chris Gutierrez, and Robert Fruchtman.
 * Forked from Tasos Bekos <tbekos at gmail dot com> which was based on the initial work of "Bretticus".
 * See http://brettic.us/2010/06/18/form-validation-class-using-php-5-3/ for the original.